nushell/nushell.github.io/book/plugins.md

 > plugin add .\my_plugins\nu_plugin_cool.exe
 ```

 When [`plugin add`](/commands/docs/plugin_add.md) is called, Nu runs the plugin binary and communicates via the [plugin protocol](plugin_protocol_reference.md) to get the signatures of all of the commands the plugin supports.
-It then saves information about the plugin, including the command signatures, to the plugin cache file at `$nu.plugin-path` in a custom brotli-compressed MessagePack format.
+It then saves information about the plugin, including the command signatures, to the plugin registry file at `$nu.plugin-path` in a custom brotli-compressed MessagePack format.
 This caching step saves `nu` from having to run all plugins during startup, which could be very slow.

 Once added, the next time `nu` is started, the plugin's commands are available as part of your set of commands: